 Hosting the API: Easy to start.

 After the API is built, it must be deployed to an environment that hosts endpoints and takes requests from a client application.
-With traditional API deployment, you would be responsible for the hosting environment, which inevitably comes with its own concerns – you must maintain the infrastructure even if it’s hosted on AWS or Azure.
-Any infrastructure must also be deployed at the same time, such as database objects, files, storage configurations, and plugins.
+With traditional API deployment, you would be responsible for the hosting environment.
+Which inevitably comes with its own concerns – you must maintain the infrastructure even if it’s hosted on AWS or Azure.
+Any infrastructure must also be deployed at the same time.
+So therefore such as database objects, files, storage configurations, and plugins.

 APIs have the potential to transform businesses.
 Forward-thinking companies are reducing costs and time spent by building their solutions with best-of-breed components to develop an API customized to your business logic – in rapid time.
 While you still may need developers for specific additions and client application development, the majority of your coding overhead can be offloaded to save time, costs and independence.